DiscordMessenger/Purplecord/README.md

 client runs on iOS 3, and iOS 3.1.3 is the last version that will run on the original iPhone, the name "Purplecord" was chosen.

+Note that earlier versions may be supported in the future.

 ## Notice

 Do not expect this project to be actively maintained, for the following reasons: